 Check back soon for updates from Hunt Hall on the use and effectiveness of the valves.

 Energy Saving Light Technology

-The recently renovated buildings of Quad I (Magers, Meyland, Hunt and Van Antwerp Halls) and the Woodland Park apartments are equipped with energy saving light technology.
+Magers Hall, Meyland Hall, Hunt Hall Van Antwerp Hall, and the Woodland Park apartments are equipped with energy saving light technology.
 Every other hallway light fixture shuts off at 10:00pm nightly.
 This allows the building to remain safely lit but cuts down on the energy used to light each hallway.

 Green Cleaning Supplies

 Spartan Brand's Green Solutions Cleaning Products

 Housing and Residence Life was the first office on campus to require all of it's buildings be cleaned and maintained with Green Solutions cleaning products.
 Green cleaning supplies provide many benefits to the facilities that use them: they improve air quality, provide healthier facilities, reduce water and waste pollution and reduce waste by using concentrated products.

 For more information visit the Spartan Chemical Company Website.

 Each residence hall room is equipped with a recycling bin to encourage residents to recycle everyday products.
 NMU has programs that support recycling the following materials: Batteries, glass, latex paint, ink jet/toner cartridges, metal, paper, plastic and waste oil.